ls1intum/Artemis/docs/dev/guidelines/client.rst

 1. Do not export types/functions unless you need to share it across multiple components.
 2. Do not introduce new types/values to the global namespace.
-3. Shared types should be defined in 'types.ts'.
+3. Shared types/interfaces should be defined in 'types.ts'.
 4. Within a file, type definitions should come first.
 5. Interfaces and types offer almost the same functionality.
-To ensure consistency, choose ``interface`` over ``type`` whenever possible.
+To ensure consistency, choose ``interface`` over ``type`` whenever possible

+..code-block:: ts

+// Dont do
+type AngularLink = {
+text: string;
+routerLink: (string | number) [];
+}

+// Do
+interface AngularLink {
+    text: string;
+    routerLink: (string | number) [];
+}

+// And this is also allowed
+type RouterLinkPart = string | number;

 6. Use strict typing to avoid type errors: Do not use ``any``.

+7. Don't use anonymous data structures
+..code-block:: ts
+    interface AngularLink {
+        text: string;
+        routerLink: (string | number) [];
+    }

+    // Dont do, because the type error will not be recognized during compile time. const link = { text: "I am a Link", routerLink: 4 } as AngularLink

 4. ``null`` and ``undefined``
 =============================